A jeep came to pick us up and we headed down some rumpty back streets to get to the house.

 There were just five of us including Happy.
 Some of the others were feeling a bit under the weather because of colds.
 I've got a bit of a sniffle as well but I think it might be allergy related from the dust in the air.

 Pushkar is vegetarian and alcohol free so we had a glass of cold Coke and plenty of bottled water.

 Cooking the chapatis and an appetizer.
 The cooking pans were exactly the same as the ones we used in the cooking school.

 I think this was the spring onions going into the appetizers.

 Inside the pantry.
 Note the pressure cooker for the rice at the lower left.

 The papadum was thicker than usual and slightly chewy.
 The best I have ever had.

 There were mixes of cauliflower, cabbage and some other things including a slightly sweet, intensely flavoured tomato.
 I reckon this was the best meal I have had in India so far, probably because everything tasted so fresh.

 Another Intrepid group arrived as we finished.
 They were doing a trip from Delhi to Goa and had arrived in Pushkar a day after us.
 Their group had a couple of older people but the rest of the group appeared to be young ladies in their twenties.
-We all all saying that we are very happy with the mix of young and old in our group.
+We are very happy with the mix of young and old in our group.